jbrucker/guessing-game/README.md

 The Model class contains the logic for the application.
 In the guessing game, the model is responsible for:
-  * randomly choosing a secret number (1 to an upperBound)
+  * randomly choose a secret number (1 to an upperBound)
   * evaluate the user's guess and return true (correct) or false
   * give hints and messages - the getMessage method